 Chinese culture has always placed a greater value on the male gender.
 Throughout history, when socio-economic circumstances forced Chinese families to limit the number of children, sons were preferred over daughters, creating a shortage of young females.
 As a result of the one-child policy (introduced in China in 1979), many girls were selectively aborted or received poorer healthcare than boys and died very young.
 Consequently, China is currently one of the rare countries in the world with more men than women.
-According to official estimates of 2020, the surplus of men among young adults of marriageable age of 20 to 24 years was almost 113 to 100.
+According to official estimates of 2021, the surplus of men among young adults of marriageable age of 20 to 24 years was around 113 to 100.
 This infamous deficit of young Chinese females is naturally accompanied by several social, demographic and economic problems, including black markets for brides and increased age-gaps between spouses.

 On the other hand, China is one of the world’s first countries in which demands for the emancipation of women and the struggle for equality between the genders appeared on the political agenda – the first feminist movements in China date back to the mid-nineteenth century.
 As early as the 1950s, concrete action was organized in favor of female work outside the home and for equality of spouses.
 In recent decades, Chinese women have undoubtedly gained more economic independence, higher education, and professional qualifications.
 Some even speak of the emerging female entrepreneur elite whose social success has become one of the symbols of the Chinese economic boom.
 In 2019, the share of the adult Chinese population involved in business startup activities was quite close among females and males – 7.9 and 9.4 percent respectively.